Dr Melissa Glackin

 Before joining King’s College London Melissa's previous posts included secondary science teacher in inner London and project officer for London Outdoor Science (Field Studies Council) where she wrote several outdoor curriculums.

-She is a trustee at the London Wildlife Trust (2017- ) and is an invited fellow of the National Association of Environmental Education (NAEE) and London Environmental Education Forum (LEEF).
+Between 2018-2023 Melissa was a trustee at the London Wildlife Trust and was an invited fellow of the National Association of Environmental Education (NAEE) and London Environmental Education Forum (LEEF).
 Alongside her research, these experiences inform Melissa's teaching responsibilities.

 Melissa is interested in why teachers teach what they do, and how they do, within the fields of science education and environmental education particularly related to out-of-classroom teaching.
 To understand teaching behaviour her research has drawn on concepts such as teacher’s beliefs and teacher self-efficacy and she has used ideas around power as theorised by Foucault and Bernstein.